ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Typical_Workflow.md

 While this task is complete for the current set of leads, our company will want to perform these actions for each new campaign that they deploy.
 Instead of going back to Debra each time, Danny can operationalize the code in TSQL files which he can then run himself each month for the newest campaign rollouts.

 Debra hands over her scripts to Danny who adds the code to the files you can see in the **CampaignManagement\\SQL** directory.
-He'll test out the start to finish set of TSQL code by running them - you can do this yourself by following the directions in the [SQLR Instructions](SQLR_Instructions.md).
-(This is an alternate way to create the same set of tables and models as the above R scripts.)

-Finally, Danny may want to automate the process even more by developing the PowerShell scripts to invoke the TSQL files.
+Finally, Danny will automate the process or running this code by developing the PowerShell script to invoke the TSQL files.
 You can find this script in the **CampaignManagement\\SQL** directory, and execute it yourself by following the [PowerShell Instructions](Powershell_Instructions.md).
 As noted earlier, this is the fastest way to execute all the code included in this solution.
 (This is the third way to create the same set of tables and models as the above R scripts.)

 A summary of this process and all the files involved is described in more detail [here](../data-scientist.md).